ePaint/photo-organizer/README.md

 Modify the ``ProjectRootPath`` property inside ``Settings.xml`` file to point to the root directory of your photo collection.

-To move photos from their original location to the "360 Edits/Originals" folder:
+To copy photos from their original location to the "360 Edits/Originals" folder:
 ```powershell
 .\Move-PhotosToEdit.ps1
 ```